Group: Lack of virus tests pushes Afghanistan toward crisis

-A prominent international aid organization warned on Tuesday that Afghanistan is on the brink of a humanitarian disaster because the government is unable to test at least 80 per cent of possible coronavirus cases.
-The Intentional Rescue Committee said COVID-19, the illness caused by the virus, is rapidly spreading undetected through Afghanistan.
-The IRC said the number of confirmed new cases rose by 684 per cent in May, but the country's extremely low testing capacity means many people are going untested.
+A prominent international aid organization has warned that Afghanistan is on the brink of a humanitarian disaster because the government is unable to test at least 80% of possible coronavirus cases.
+The International Rescue Committee on Tuesday said COVID-19, the illness caused by the virus, is rapidly spreading undetected through Afghanistan.
+The IRC said the number of confirmed new cases rose by 684% in May, but the country's extremely low testing capacity means many people are going untested.

 Vicki Aken, Afghanistan country director at the IRC, told The Associated Press there are many concerns about the spread of the virus in Afghanistan, but the lack of testing is crucial.
 "We know that they're clearing less than a thousand tests today each day," she said.
 "But recent reports from the Ministry of Public Health had said that they were testing ten to twenty thousand people.
 I am concerned about the rate of people testing positive and of the health workers in particular."
 International health care professionals have warned that a large outbreak of the virus in Afghanistan could overwhelm its health care infrastructure, already wrecked by decades of war.
 Despite billions of dollars in international investment, much of it from the US, massive government corruption has left resources depleted, institutions dysfunctional, and the health care system ill-equipped to deal with even basic ailments.

 Afghanistan's Ministry of Health says it only has the capacity to test 2,000 people per day, but are receiving between 10,000 and 20,000 samples each day.
-That means up to 90 per cent of potentially infected people are not being tested.
-And at 40 per cent, Afghanistan has one of the highest rates of positive tests of all the countries where the IRC works, the organization said.
+That means up to 90% of potentially infected people are not being tested.
+And at 40%, Afghanistan has one of the highest rates of positive tests of all the countries where the IRC works, the organization said.
 Aken said Afghanistan wasn't prepared to respond to a health crisis of this magnitude.

 "We want to do everything that we can to support them, particularly at the provincial level, which doesn't get the resources that it needs," she said.
-Afghans have become increasingly poor, with 54 per cent of the population earning less than USD 1.90 a day in 2019.
+Afghans have become increasingly poor, with 54% of the population earning less than $1.90 a day in 2019.
 That amount is likely less since the advent of the pandemic.

 The IRC called on the international community to work with Afghanistan to improve its testing capacity and to increase direct support for front-line responders like the IRC.